philrz/super/book/src/dev/libraries/go.md

 # Go

-SuperDB is developed in Go so support for Go clients is fairly comprehensive.
-Documentation of exported package functions is fairly scant though we plan to improve it soon.

-Also, our focus for the Go client packages has been on supporting the interal APIs in the SuperDB implementation.
-We intend to develop a Go package that is easier to use for external clients.
-In the meantime, clients may use the internal Go packages though the APIs are subject to change.
+The original version of SuperDB was developed in Go so Go clients can easily access client libraries from the packages that comprise the Go implementation.

 ## Installation

-SuperDB is structured as a standard Go module so it's easy to import into other Go projects straight from the GitHub repo.
+SuperDB is currently structured as a standard Go module so it's easy to import into other Go projects straight from the GitHub repo.

 Some of the key packages are: